 Another smart and central option are the Z Hotels.
 They brand themselves as ‘The Urbanite Stay’ and have central London locations, with hotels in Soho, Piccadilly, Shoreditch, Victoria, Gloucester Place and the City.
 The rooms are compact but smartly designed and focus on the essentials – quality beds, linen and powerful showers.
 There’s a choice between small double or larger queen rooms, with or without a window.
 Lowest prices range from £60 (for an inside double) to £100 (for a queen with window).
 All have glass-walled en-suite wet rooms with Thierry Mugler toiletries and come with 40″ HD TVs with free Sky and wifi access.

 Rooms come with the bonus extra of a free cheese and wine buffet each evening.
 Each hotel has a Z Café and bar attached, offering a buffet breakfast each morning then a selection of baguettes and sharing platters later on.
-Z Hotels also have branches in Liverpool (which I got to try out after winning a night’s stay in a competition on Twitter) and Glasgow.
+Z Hotels also have branches in Liverpool and Glasgow.

-Or if you don’t need the extras and just want a simple but smart room for the night, try the Tune Hotels.
-The chain originated in Asia, but now has five hotels in London – in Westminster, Liverpool Street, Paddington, King’s Cross and Canary Wharf.
+Or if you don’t need the extras and just want a simple but smart room for the night, try Point A Hotels.
+Formerly Tune Hotels, a chain originating in Asia, they have six hotels in London – in Westminster, Liverpool Street, Paddington, King’s Cross, Shoreditch and Canary Wharf.
 I’ve stayed in a couple of their hotels and they make a great place to crash if you are out exploring London, with really convenient locations (if you’re travelling on an early Eurostar the King’s Cross hotel is less than five-minutes’ walk from St Pancras station).

-There’s a simple choice of rooms between doubles or twins (with accessible versions), with or without windows.
-They make the most of the space with the basics done well – the comfortable beds are made by the same company who supply five-star hotels.
-Rooms start from £55, but they use budget airline-style pricing so you pay extra for things like wifi, TV, a hairdryer and even toiletries and towels (though if you don’t want to bring your own they’ll only cost you £2).
-Outside London, there are also Tune Hotels in Edinburgh, Newcastle and Liverpool, as well as in Indonesia, India and lots across Malaysia.
+There’s a simple choice between doubles or twins (with accessible versions), with or without windows.
+They make the most of the space with the basics done well – the comfortable beds are made by a company who supply five-star hotels.
+Rooms start from £55.
+Outside London, there’s also a Point A in Glasgow.

 So those are my top budget-luxe chains in London right now – have you stayed in any of them, or do you have another London favourite place to stay?